19hours/sg-statutes/Acts/Fire Safety Act.md

 (b) giving warning of a fire;

-(c) providing access to any premises or place for the purpose of extinguishing, attacking, preventing or limiting a fire; or
+(c) providing access to any premises or place for the purpose of extinguishing, attacking, preventing or limiting a fire;

+[Act 14 of 2013 wef 01/09/2013]

-(d) providing means of escape;
+(d) providing means of escape; or

+[Act 14 of 2013 wef 01/09/2013]

+(e) providing a means of communication to facilitate fire-fighting operations or the evacuation of persons in the event of fire;

+[Act 14 of 2013 wef 01/09/2013]

-“fire safety works” means any fire protection works, fire safety measures or minor works;
+“fire safety works” means any fire protection works, fire safety measures, relevant pipeline works or minor works;

+[Act 14 of 2013 wef 01/09/2013]

+“flammable material” means any substance prescribed to be a flammable material for the purposes of this Act;

+[Act 14 of 2013 wef 01/09/2013]

 “Force” has the same meaning as in the Civil Defence Act (Cap.
 42);